wissol/eo/words-eo-en.md

 * ma: tomorrow
 * mek: to caress
 * meik: to mend, to heal
+* mi: sleep
+* mije: dream
+* mimijek: to sleep, perhaps to dream
 * mo: stone (generic), something, object, item
+* mok: to make things out of stone, to carve in stone
+* mumi: small, little, few
 * naa: at sea, in the sea
-* nibaa: on a boat
+* ne: clothing
 * nee: old
 * neek: to get old
+* neirni: winter clothing, outer garment
+* nibaa: on a boat
 * nos: night
 * o: now, present
+* ode: long
 * olo: today (‘this sun’)
 * oj: auch! (interjection)
 * onos: tonight